What's the problem?

 Continue

-How do we know that it is a Parabola for sure?
+How do we know that the curve is really a parabola?

-What we want is the final coordinates of the point Q1, Q2 and Q3.
-This is easy to do.
-And yes, C is the origin.
+We want the final coordinates of Q1, Q2, and Q3.
+Take C as the origin.

-All the points are on the line AB.
-So, the x coordinate of all the points is 1.
-The y coordinate, is a fraction of the length of the line AB.
-Remember, for n points, we divide the line into n - 1 segments.
-So, the length of each segment is 1/(n - 1).
-So, for 3 points, the distance between each point is 1/(3 - 1) which is 1/2.
+All the points are on line AB, so each x coordinate is 1.
+The y coordinate is a fraction of the length of AB.
+For n sample points, line AB is divided into n - 1 segments, so each segment has length 1/(n - 1).
+For 3 points, the distance between neighboring points is 1/(3 - 1), or 1/2.

-When the segments are added and moved, the x and y coordinates change.
-For x coordinates, it is easy.
-Every point, moves to a multiple of 1.
-So, Q1 stays at x = 1.
-Q2 moves to x = 2 and Q3 moves to x = 3.
+When the segments are laid end to end, the coordinates change.
+The x coordinates are easy: Q1 stays at x = 1, Q2 moves to x = 2, and Q3 moves to x = 3.

 Q1, the 1st point is at (1/3, 0).